Two Macaws 1985

 Insect 1963

 Lithograph on Arches wove paper printed to edges 655 × 501mm (sheet).
 Signed and numbered in pencil from the edition of 65.
 Printed by Emil Matthieu, Zurich, published by Wolfgang Ketterer, Stuttgart (with their blindstamp).
-Very good original condition, needs reframing and possibly a light clean, which I will carry out in the New Year.
+Very good original condition, newly framed to conservation standards, shadow float-mounted in a black diagonal wood frame.
 In the meantime, the price does not reflect these costs and who knows, you may like it the way it is.
 It’s a great image, exuberant and unsettling, very 60s, I could almost see it as a design on a Pucci print dress.
 Collections: National Gallery of Scotland; National Gallery of Victoria.
 Reference: Tassi 69

 Aix-en-Provence 1971